Juand1598/example-frontend-dev/README.md

-# example-frontend-dev
+# This is a dev JavaScript repository is for frontend developers.
-JavaScript Code for MTC
+The infra was modified by Juan Diego Alvarado